-Gathering new tools and skills will help you be prepared for the next attack.
+Gathering new tools and skills will help you be more prepared for the next attack.
 And all that comes with it.
 Let me help you build your resilience muscles with this first video (by me) explaining Why You Feel Panic Before An Attack.

 I don't know about you, but when I am coming out of a migraine, I can't